shapeblue/hackerbook/0-init.md

 The workstation setup varies depending on personal preference.
 One can buy a performant and expensive workstation laptop or a more optimal setup of a cost-effective thin/light laptop and a powerful and cost-effective mini PC.
 For example, getting a decent i7/i9/M1/M2 laptop with 16-32GB RAM (usually in USD 1200-1800 range) and a powerful Intel NUC mini-PC (i7/i9, 64GB RAM, 1TB NVMe, usually in USD 800-1200 range) which can used with [wireguard and mbx](https://github.com/shapeblue/mbx/tree/main#mbx-) for development purposes.

-Recommended laptop spec:
+Suggested laptop spec:
 - Intel x64 i7/i9 with VTx/VTd enabled or equivalent AMD
 - 6 or more physical CPU cores
 - 32GB RAM, 1TB NVMe
-- OS: Ubuntu 22.04 (recommended), Mac OS, Fedora
+- OS: Ubuntu 24.04 (recommended), Mac OS, Fedora

 Reference laptop models:
-- MacBook Air M1/M2 (16/24 GB RAM)
+- MacBook Air M2/M3 (16/24 GB RAM)
 - Dell XPS 13/15 series (32GB RAM)
 - HP Spectre or ZBook/Elite series (32GB RAM)
 - Thinkpad P/X Extreme Series (32GB RAM)
 - Any high spec workstation laptop

 Reference mini PC models:
+- NUC13 i7 PRO Desk-mini
 - NUC9 Extreme i9
-- NUC13 i7 PRO Desk-mini

 Other Laptop spec/build purchase questions to review:
 - Does laptop have good input devices, ports, extensionabilty?